semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

 By default Semaphore will not inject any secrets into jobs for pull requests from forks.
 You can whitelist the secrets you want to expose specifying their names.

+### Filter contributors in forked pull requests

+By default Semaphore will allow all contributors to create workflows for pull requests from forks.
+You can filter the contributors you want to allow to do that specifying their github logins.

 ## Build default branch